dlaliberte/google-visualization/closure-replacement-plan.md

    - Migrate tests to use Vitest's native assertions and test structure
    - This can be done in parallel with the main code migration

+6. **Incremental Testing**:
+   - As each module or utility is replaced, ensure that tests are updated and passing.
+This will help catch any issues early and ensure that the migration does not introduce regressions.

+7. **Documentation Updates**:
+   - Update documentation to reflect changes in the API or usage patterns due to the migration.
+This includes updating any internal documentation, README files, or comments within the code.

+8. **Performance Benchmarks**:
+   - Conduct performance benchmarks before and after the migration to ensure that the new implementations do not negatively impact performance.
+This is particularly important for core utilities that are used extensively.

+9. **Community and External Libraries**:
+   - Consider leveraging community-driven libraries or tools that are well-maintained and widely used.
+This can reduce the maintenance burden and provide additional features or optimizations.

+10. **Fallback Mechanisms**:

+   - Implement fallback mechanisms or feature flags to allow for a gradual rollout of changes.
+This can help mitigate risks and provide a way to revert changes if issues arise.

+11. **Engage with Stakeholders**:

+   - Regularly engage with stakeholders, including developers and users, to gather feedback on the migration process and address any concerns or suggestions.

+12. **Training and Knowledge Sharing**:

+   - Provide training sessions or documentation to help the development team understand the new utilities and patterns being introduced.
+This can facilitate a smoother transition and adoption.

 ## Recommended Libraries